 - Mislaille Alfred, 4 years old

-Since the massacre, a delegation from MINUSTAH’s communications office, UN police, and Civil Affairs visited the site and spent several hours in discussion with community leaders, the victims’ families and grieving neighbors.
+Since the massacre, a United Nations (MINUSTAH) delegation from its communications office, police and Civil Affairs visited the site and spent several hours in discussion with community leaders, the victims’ families and grieving neighbors.
 To represent the victims, the townspeople formed a four-member committee: